davidroeca/web-app-orchestration-talk/talk/talk.rst

 |works_on_my_machine|

 .. note::
-    * After running the API, I know something's wrong; it works on her system, but it doesn't work on mine
-    * Bring her in to help
+    * She tells me that it's working fine on her machine
-    * Then we spot the bug
+    * Then we realize the issue

 ----